sphinx-gallery/sphinx-gallery/README.rst

 is **Sphinx >= 4**.

-Sphinx-Gallery has also support for scraping images from packages like Matplotlib, Seaborn, and Mayavi.
+Sphinx-Gallery has also support for scraping images from packages like Matplotlib, Seaborn, and PyVista.
 For much of this functionality, you will need ``pillow``.
 We also recommend installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.